shawna-p/mysterious-messenger/docs/chatrooms.rst

 Custom Bubbles
 ----------------

-You can also add your own custom bubbles to work with the ``msg`` CDS and spreadsheet dialogue method, or expand the functionality of existing bubbles to work for other characters.
+You can also add your own custom bubbles to work with the ``msg`` CDS and spreadsheet dialogue method, or expand the functionality of existing bubbles.

 To add a new bubble, first you must add it to the ``all_bubbles_list`` in ``variables_editable.rpy``.
 For this example, three bubbles called "spooky_s", "spooky_m", and "spooky_l" will be added (for small, medium, and large variants).